 GOD SAVE THE KING was my first sync sound film when I was in NYU film school.
 Back in 1977 student films were shot on real film and the move from silent to sound was considered a huge step.

 I wrote and directed the film in my 2nd year at NYU.
-It was loosely based on an incident that had happened to me one steamy August night a few months earlier.
+It was loosely based on an incident that happened to me one August night a few months earlier.
 The punk movement was in full spasm.
 I cast two actor friends of mine, Joe d’Angerio and Jay McCormack in the leads.
-For some ‘real’ performance photos needed for the film we went to CBGB’s one afternoon and Hilly Kristal let me shoot Joe and Jay on the stage for 20 minutes just before The Ramones were going to start their sound check.
+For some performance photos we went to CBGB’s one afternoon and Hilly Kristal let me shoot Joe and Jay on the stage for 20 minutes just before The Ramones started their sound check.

 After graduation I scraped some cash together and finished the film.
 I added titles, did a sound mix and made something that was almost unheard of for an ex NYU student with no money and no job–a completed 16mm optical print.